 In most organizations, data integration and analysis tools sit with IT departments who act as the gatekeepers of data, with business users at the mercy of data scientists to gain access to relevant data for BI and analytics.
 This can result in a data management process that is slow, frictional, and highly IT-reliant.

 For businesses that wish to benefit from data democratization, it is essential to invest in data integration and analysis tools that offer the same usability and performance to everyone from developers to the end-user with limited technical knowledge.
+These integration tools are necessary for the democratization of data and analytics in an organization.

 3. Tame Your Legacy Data